 The different stages of labour and breastfeeding are stimulated by the release of hormones, such as beta-endorphin, oxytocin and prolactin.
 The development of these hormones is dependant on the vitamins, minerals and amino acids found in your diet.
 The B vitamins B3, folate, B6 and B12, as well as vitamin C, zinc, copper and calcium are especially important.

-See Foundations of a healthy diet: part two for more information about the role of different nutrients in pregnancy and breastfeeding, and which foods to find them in.
+See Foundations of a healthy diety: part one and Foundations of a healthy diet: part two for more information about the role of different nutrients in pregnancy and breastfeeding, and which foods to find them in.

 Iron and magnesium help your body make endorphins – your body’s natural pain management team.
 It is sometimes possible to improve our cells ability to respond to these hormones by making sure we eat plenty of sulphur-containing amino acids which are found in meat, egg yolks and bone broths.

 It is also really important to build up your vitamin K stores prior to birth as it is needed for effective blood clotting.